hackinggigs/cardapio-ru-scraping/bot_post.md

 ```
 To extract the date from text, we used some regex searches with Python’s module `re` and then formatted it with `datetime` module.

-To parse the table, we first iterated over all **td** tags and appended all items to a list.
+To parse the table, we first iterated over all **td** tags inside **tbody** and appended all items to a list.
 Then, we organized the list’s content into an array of dictionaries grouping the data for each day of the week.

-Having the data extracted, we needed to make it available.
+Having the data extracted, we needed to make it available for the bot to request it.
 That’s when Flask came into to play.
 We elegantly implemented a simple REST API that returns a JSON object with the weekly menu:
 ```
 from flask import Flask, jsonify import scraping  # Our own script shown above